-Scope of this policy
+Scope of this Policy

-The Open Government Data Policy, in accordance with the Protection of Information and State Documents", Law No. 16, 2014 and Law of Protection of Personal Data, No. 30, 2018, or any relevant laws (Appendix A) will apply to data and information created, generated, collected, and archived by various Government Ministries / Authorities and Public Sector institutions of Government of Bahrain.
+The Open Government Data Policy, in accordance with the Protection of State Information and Documents", Law No. 16 of 2014, and its amendment by virtue of Legislative Decree No. 14 of 2023, and Law of Protection of Personal Data, No. 30, 2018, or any relevant laws (including but not limited to those listed in Appendix A) will apply to data and information created, generated, collected, and archived by various government entities and public sector institutions of Government of Bahrain.
+Additionally, this policy is complementing other existing and planned eGovernment initiatives and frameworks including artificial intelligence (AI), digital transformation and data governance.